-If you’re looking for things to do on Jekyll Island in Georgia, you won’t be disappointed.
+You won’t be disappointed if you’re looking for things to do on Jekyll Island in Georgia.
 Travelers flock to this spectacular coast for its 10 miles of gorgeous beaches, historic landmarks, top-notch golf courses, endless shopping options, and mighty fine cuisine.

 This state-protected land, one of the most popular places in Coastal Georgia, offers a myriad of activities for travelers looking to fill their itinerary.
-Whether you’re interested in exploring the great outdoors through water sports or hiking or you’re raring for retail therapy alongside a fantastic culinary trip, Jekyll Island has a lot to offer.
+Whether you’re interested in exploring the great outdoors through water sports, hiking, or raring for retail therapy alongside a fantastic culinary trip, Jekyll Island has much to offer.

 This magnificent island was once the playground of America’s rich and famous, and with good reason.
 The region is mostly undeveloped, dominated by trees, marshlands, and punctuated with some of the most fascinating buildings in the state.